 With the implementation of USJTA, USDA Japan published one-page fact sheets to highlight key product categories that received preferential tariff treatment in the agreement (linked in the table below).

 More information on tariff treatments may be found at USDAJapan.org.

 Beef & Beef Prior to the COVID-19 pandemic, demand for U.S. lean beef and products was Products trending up in the food service and restaurant channels.
-This longstanding growth can be attributed in part to Japan's aging population and single-person households, coupled with health-conscious attitudes.
-For more information, see JA2021-0026 .
+This longstanding growth 110000 can be attributed in part to Japan's aging population and single-person households, coupled with health-conscious attitudes.
+For more information, see JA2021-0117 .
 Pork & Pork Japan imports around 50 percent of its pork supply.
-Pork is one of the most Products popular protein choices for Japanese households and is likely to overtake fish as the most consumed protein within the next few years.
-Ground seasoned pork (GSP) is a key ingredient for domestic sausage manufacturers.
-For more information, see JA2021-0026.
+Pork is one of the most 1 1 1 Products popular protein choices for Japanese households and Ground seasoned pork (GSP) is a key ingredient for domestic sausage manufacturers.
+For more information, see JA2021-0117.
 Processed The United States is a major supplier of prepared potatoes, tomato paste, and Vegetables prepared sweet corn.
 Higher consumption of home-meal replacements is expected to bolster producer demand for processed vegetables.
 For more information, see JA9710 .
 Wheat and U.S. food wheat is a key ingredient in Japanese bakery and noodle production.
 Wheat Products USJTA provides tariff parity with competing food wheat suppliers such as Australia and Canada.
 It also gives the United States a tariff advantage over Turkey, one of the leading pasta suppliers.
 Pasta is the primary wheat product imported by Japan.
-For more information, see JA2021-0035 .
+For more information, see JA2021-0128 .
 Fresh & Opportunities for U.S. fresh fruit exports to Japan are expected to increase due to Processed Fruit falling domestic production.
 The United States is the top supplier of dried fruits to Japan but has lost market share to other frozen fruit suppliers in recent years.
 For more information, see JA2020-0158 .
 Tree Nuts and U.S. tree nuts are increasing in popularity in the convenience health snack sector, as Peanuts detailed in JA9502 .
 Almonds, walnuts, pecans, and peanuts, in plain, roasted, and salted forms, are common in single-serve snack packaging at convenience stores across Japan.
 The Japanese food service industry is beginning to explore new salad creations that incorporate tree nuts.
-Whiskey In 2020, Japan's total whiskey imports were \$418.6 million, down \$64.9 million from 2019.
-U.S. whiskey exports were \$121.8 million, a 29 percent market share.
-For more information on the whiskey market, see JA2020-0053 .
+Whiskey In 2021, Japan's total whiskey imports totaled \$430.9 million.
+Japan remained the top export market for American whiskey, totaling approximately \$96 million, with top export market for runerican winskey, totaling approximately \$70 million, with a 22 percent market share.
+For more information on the whiskey market, see JA2020-0053.
 Wine & Beer Wine consumption in Japan has risen steadily over the last decade.
-Total imports of wine and related products were \$1.7 billion in 2020, though primarily from the EU.
-For more information on the wine market, see JA9501 .
-In 2020, the United States continued to be the leading supplier of beer by value at \$15.3 million, due to premium craft beer sales.
-For more information on the craft beer market, see JA8507 .
+Total imports of wine and related products totaled \$1.8 billion in 2021, though primarily from the EU.
+For an overview on the wine market in Japan, please refer to the following GAIN report, JA9501 .
+In 2021, the United States continued to be the leading supplier of beer totaling \$12.4 million, down \$2.9 million from 2020.
+For more information on the craft beer market, please refer to GAIN report JA8507 .
 Cheeses Nearly 90 percent of cheese consumed in Japan is imported.
 Cheese consumption has grown continuously since 2013.
 Consumption has traditionally focused on domestically produced processed cheese products which use imported natural cheese as ingredients.
 Popular processed products include sliced cheese, cheese sticks, and bite-sized cheese wedges.
-For more information, see JA2020-0174.
+For more information, please refer to GAIN reports JA2021-0139 and JA2022-0012 .